aio-libs/aiohttp/docs/client_reference.rst

    .. comethod:: release()

-      Finish response processing, release underlying connection and return it into free connection pool for re-usage by next upcoming request.
+      It is not required to call `release` on the response object.
+When the client fully receives the payload, the underlying connection automatically returns back to pool.
+If the payload is not fully read, the connection is closed

    .. method:: raise_for_status()

-      Raise an HttpProcessingError if the response status is 400 or higher.
+      Raise an :exc:`aiohttp.ClientResponseError` if the response status is 400 or higher.
       Do nothing for success responses (less than 400).

    .. comethod:: text(encoding=None)